symfony/symfony-docs/routing.rst

     Symfony 5.2.
 Prior to this, Doctrine Annotations were the only way to annotate controller actions with routing configuration.

-If you are using :ref:`Symfony Flex <symfony-flex>` this command also creates the following configuration file and you're done.
-If you aren't using flex or want to use attributes, the file has to be added manually.
-``type: annotation`` applies for attributes, too.
+Regardless of what you use (attributes or annotations) you need to add a bit of configuration to your project before using them.
+If you installed the annotations dependency and your project uses :ref:`Symfony Flex <symfony-flex>`, this file is already created for you.
+Otherwise, create the following file manually (the ``type: annotation`` option also applies to attributes, so you can keep it):

 .. code-block:: yaml